 International Labour Organisation has called for stronger implementation of wage law in India amid persistent low pay and inequality, especially in case of women.

 ILO's India Wage Report said that the country's economy in the past two decades has seen an annual average GDP rate of 7 percent but low pay and inequality persist.

 The decline in overall wage inequality has been largely due to the doubling of the wages of casual workers between 1993-1994 and 2011-2012.
-Nonetheless, the sharp increase in wage inequality for regular workers between 1993-1994 and 2004-2005 has stabilised in 2011-2012.
+Nonetheless, the sharp increase in wage inequality for regular workers between 1993-1994 and 2004-2005 has stabilised in 2011-2012, it said.

 On pay equality, it said that the gender wage gap however is still steep, as per international standards, despite having declined from 48 percent in 1993-1994 to 34 percent in 2011-2012.